styx-dev/styx/README.md

 ### Header

-For now, the header only consists of a key `type` to declare the `type` of the definition
+For now, the header only consists of a top-level key `type` to declare the `type` of the definition

 Example:
 ```toml